pantheon-systems/documentation/source/content/guides/build-tools/03-pr-workflow.md

 ![Continuous delivery diagram](../../../images/pr-workflow/github-circle-pantheon.png)

 Deployments to the `test` and `live` environments on Pantheon must still be done manually, either in the dashboard or via Terminus.
-For this reason, Continuous Delivery <Popover title="Continuous Delivery" content="Continuous Delivery (CD) is the practice of automatically deploying code all the way to production, without human intervention.
+For this reason, Continuous Delivery <Popover title="Continuous Delisvery" content="Continuous Delivery (CD) is the practice of automatically deploying code all the way to production, without human intervention.
 This requires a consistently clear deployment pipeline from development to production.
 That is to say, an application must be able to deploy code to production at any given time regardless of current work in progress." /> is not enabled.

 ## Create a Pull Request/Merge Request

-1. From your *Git Provider* project page, click on the `config` directory.
+1. From your Github project page, click on the `config` directory.
 Select the file named `system.site.yml` and click <span class="glyphicon glyphicon-pencil"></span> to open an editor:

   ![system.site.yml Configuration](../../../images/pr-workflow/system-site-config.png)